-Erasmus Primary School is an independent, non-denominational primary school that draws on some of the great philosophic traditions from across the world.
-It is devoted to providing the finest education for Years Prep – 6 and is one of the worldwide group of 11 Renaissance schools which offer courses in philosophy and self-development to adults.
+Erasmus Primary School is an independent, non-denominational primary school that draws on some of the great philosophic traditions from around the world.
+We are devoted to providing the finest education for Years Prep – 6, and are part of the worldwide group of Renaissance Schools.

 The only building factor which faces the reasonable man is building characters.
 Particularly before the age of sixteen it is very essential that certain foundations must be laid before young people proceed into the world for activity and their position.